Do you know your credit score? Maybe the better question to ask is, which credit score do you know?

-Beginning in early 2019, the UltraFICO Score will be available at a select group of lenders during a pilot phase of undetermined length.
-If you feel your credit profile makes you a good fit for UltraFICO, you can sign up for updates at the UltraFICO website.
+If you feel your credit profile makes you a good fit for UltraFICO, you can learn more and sign up at the UltraFICO website.
 If your lender is part of the pilot program, you may be invited to apply directly once the program is rolling.

 Potential Benefits of UltraFICO

 Potential benefits of UltraFICO and the UltraFICO Score for consumers include: